List of doctoral degrees in the US

 There are a wide variety of doctoral degrees awarded to students in a number of different categories in the United States.
 Doctorates are not restricted to being based solely on research or academic coursework.

+Historical background

 The first research doctorate was the doctor of philosophy, which came to the U.S. from Germany, and is frequently referred to by its initials of Ph.D.
 As academia evolved in the country a wide variety of other types of doctoral degrees and programs were developed.
 Some of these included a focus on teaching such as the Doctor of Arts, others were simply a more specific curricula within a specific field such as the Doctor of Engineering or Doctor of Education of which may be identical in requirements, length, coursework and research to the Ph.D.

 Additionally, there are a number of lower level (in terms of academic advancement) professional doctorates such as the Doctor of Medicine and the Juris Doctor that do not have a dissertation research component.
 In contrast to other countries worldwide a doctoral program generally requires the completion of a program of academic coursework in addition to other requirements for all types of doctoral degrees.